-Fig 6. (a) Time-dependent gas evolution plots from FA in the dark at 25 oC, (b) in the visible light irradiation at 25 oC and (c) the TOFs ratio of different catalysts in the dark and visible light irradiation.
+Fig 6. (a) Time-dependent gas evolution plots from FA in the dark at ~30 oC, (b) in the light irradiation at ~30 oC and (c) the TOFs ratio of various catalysts in the dark and light irradiation.

 Based on the above findings, we focused our studies in line with the influence of different amounts of Ag1Pd1/SLCN catalysts for the photocatalytic evolution of hydrogen.
 Accordingly, we tested values of less and more than 20 mg of Ag1Pd1/SLCN catalyst for achieving a better result.
 Using the values of 5 and 10 mg of catalyst showed less gas evolution.
 For 30 mg of the catalyst, a similar result was obtained with the amount of 20 mg catalyst (Fig 7a).
 In the following, by achieving the optimal amount of catalyst, we also studied the effect of different concentrations of FA.
 It is necessary to mention this point, we performed all of our studies at a concentration of 1 M, 10 mL of formic acid in accordance with valid reports in the literature.
 However, due to our interest in completing our research results, we also evaluated different concentrations of formic acid.
 At low concentrations, for example, 0.25 and 0.5 M, the amount of gas production was lower (20 and 30 ml, respectively), while at a concentration of 2 M, the amount of gas produced was 51 ml.
 This specifies that for high concentrations the evolution of hydrogen with increased intensity is not observed (Fig 7b).
 The rate of photocatalytic dehydrogenation of FA augmented linearly with increasing concentration (Fig 7c).